 - WI OCI Rule on Autism Insurance (in PDF) -- this is the final rule, that went into force October 1, 2010

-- LRB 1529 - a not-yet-introduced bill (Vukmir/Nygren) that would allow individual insurance plans in which individuals could choose to opt out of mandates.
+- LRB 1529 - an un-introduced bill (Vukmir/Nygren 2011) that would allow individual insurance plans in which individuals could choose to opt out of mandates.

-- LRB 0373 a not-yet-introduced bill (Vukmir/Nygren) that would allow out-of-state health insurance companies to offer plans in Wisconsin that comply with their own state's mandates (or lack thereof) instead of Wisconsin's.
+- LRB 0373 an un-introduced bill (Vukmir/Nygren 2011) that would allow out-of-state health insurance companies to offer plans in Wisconsin that comply with their own state's mandates (or lack thereof) instead of Wisconsin's.

 UPDATE 1/23/2012 - The bills that were circulating in winter 2011, that would have killed Wisconsin's autism insurance requirement and other mandates as well, were never introduced.
 As that threat has temporarily waned, a new issue has arisen: federal health care law, and autism benefits under the Affordable Care Act.
 The current proposal from the U.S. Dept. of Health and Human Services would allow states to choose a "benchmark" healthcare plan to serve as a minimum reference for all other health plans, both public and private.
 Autism Speaks has posted an excellent article describing the situation: Federal Health Care Law Allows States to Decide Autism Benefits Package (Dec.
 27, 2011).